tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 G1 makes sure that this concurrent phase has been completed before the next GC, at worst delaying start of the next garbage collection until completed.
 If G1 did not do that, there would be problems with objects not surviving that next GC wrt to SATB.

-This work is done in parallel using multiple concurrent threads.
+This work is done using multiple concurrent threads.

 #### Concurrent Mark ####

 The previous phases of the *Concurrent Mark Cycle* set up the marking, now actual marking starts with the *Concurrent Mark From Roots* sub-phase.
-It marks the live objects below `tams` and at the same time calculates the amount of live data below it for every region.
+It marks all live objects below `tams`.
+At the same time this phase calculates the amount of live data below it for every region.

 Worker threads claim regions to scan the bitmap between that region's `bottom` and `tams` markers for marks.
-The thread first atomically moves the global finger one region to the right, claiming that region.
-Claiming by region and advancing the global finger in region increments avoids contention on the global finger at the cost of some accuracy but at most some objects are scanned multiple times only.
+A thread first atomically moves the global finger one region to the right, claiming that region.
+Claiming by region and advancing the global finger in region increments avoids contention on the global finger at the cost of some accuracy.
+This cost is low though, at most some objects will be scanned multiple times.

 When scanning through the bitmap of a region, the mark thread advances its *local finger* from mark to mark.
-If the thread encounters a mark, that object's references are examined:
+If the thread encounters a mark, the corresponding object's references are examined:

   * if that reference is `null`, skip it. `null` references can be ignored.
   * try to atomically mark that referenced object: